-Life Sciences’ undergraduates are dedicated to making a positive impact on health, society, and the environments we live in.
+Life Sciences’ undergraduates are committed to improving the wellbeing of individuals, society, and the environments we live in.

 Featured Undergraduate Stories